don-reba/peoples-note/doc/readme.txt

 "src\client"
 	Source code for the main People's Note client project.

+"src\client\src\rapidxml"
+	Our custom version of RapidXML.
+The official version contains a known crash bug.

 "src\MobileTest"
 	Those unit tests for People's Note that need to run in a WinCE environment.